robsonlimadeveloper/remotelab_api/README.md

 [![Python](https://badgen.net/badge/language/python/orange?icon=python)]()
 [![Flask](https://badgen.net/badge/framework/Flask/red?icon=)]()

-_**Simple example of Flask API using MVC architecture, the application contained here develops some functionalities for accessing the database and creating models and migrations.
+_**Simple example of Flask API using microservices architecture, the application contained here develops some functionalities for accessing the database and creating models and migrations.
 Below are the steps required to run the database and the application backend locally._